 - What do you like about them?

 - Are you interested in any of the job positions they’re advertising?

-Doing this will not only help you increase your confidence, but it will also allow for starting a conversation easier.
-In general, you will give off a positive vibe and they will remember you as the smart guy who recognizes their work and efforts.
+Doing this will not only increase your confidence but make starting a conversation easier.
+In general, you’ll give off a positive vibe and be remembered as “the smart one who knew about all the awesome work we do.”

 3. Smile and be curious

 Smiling is contagious.
 Just look at a picture of a smiling baby.
 It’s almost impossible not to smile too.
 Unless you don’t like babies, but maybe don’t mention that to employers.
 Point is, when you pass by a company’s stand, try to smile.
 You’ll look more approachable and pleasant to talk to.
 As an employer, I approach smiling people right away.

 Also, be curious.There’s nothing more flattering for employers who are promoting themselves at a career fair than a curious person asking about their product or giving them feedback (the constructive kind, don’t jump in and tell them how to run their business after a 30-second conversation).

 Sometimes, companies won’t have a position suitable for you and your expertise at a job fair.
 That might make you feel there’s no point leaving your resume with them.
 But that’s not always true.
 At Enhancv, we always look out for new talent and if we spot someone special, we’ll always consider them.
 After talking to other employers, I know that other companies do the same.

 Therefore, make sure you have your polished and updated resume at hand (and enough copies!).
 If you have a specific employer and position in mind, then it’s also worth creating a tailored resume for it.
 Use the company’s colors and include skills they mention in the job requirement.
 Your resume should answer the question they will have – ‘’Why should we hire you?’’
 Even better if they can think “this person seems eerily well suited for us…”

 5. Exchange emails with others